acri-st/search/CONTRIBUTING.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 📄
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details. 📄

 ## Support